History of the Soviet Union (1982–1991): Unintended consequences

-Dissolution of the USSR
+Dissolution of the Soviet Union

 The dissolution of the Soviet Union' was a process of systematic disintegration, which occurred in the economy, social structure and political structure.
 It resulted in the abolition of the Soviet Federal Government ("the Union center") and independence of the USSR's republics on 26 December 1991.
 The process was caused by a weakening of the Soviet government, which led to disintegration and took place from about 19 January 1990 to 26 December 1991.
 The process was characterized by many of the republics of the Soviet Union declaring their independence and being recognized as sovereign nation-states.

 Andrei Grachev, the Deputy Head of the Intelligence Department of the Central Committee, summed up the denouement of the downfall quite cogently:

 Post-Soviet restructuring

 To restructure the Soviet administrative command system and implement a transition to a market economy, Yeltsin's shock program was employed within days of the dissolution of the Soviet Union.
 The subsidies to money-losing farms and industries were cut, price controls abolished, and the ruble moved towards convertibility.
 New opportunities for Yeltsin's circle and other entrepreneurs to seize former state property were created, thus restructuring the old state-owned economy within a few months.

 After obtaining power, the vast majority of "idealistic" reformers gained huge possessions of state property using their positions in the government and became business oligarchs in a manner that appeared antithetical to an emerging democracy.
 Existing institutions were conspicuously abandoned prior to the establishment of new legal structures of the market economy such as those governing private property, overseeing financial markets, and enforcing taxation.

 Market economists believed that the dismantling of the administrative command system in Russia would raise GDP and living standards by allocating resources more efficiently.
 They also thought the collapse would create new production possibilities by eliminating central planning, substituting a decentralized market system, eliminating huge macroeconomic and structural distortions through liberalization, and providing incentives through privatization.

 Since the USSR's collapse, Russia faced many problems that free market proponents in 1992 did not expect.
 Among other things, 25% of the population lived below the poverty line, life expectancy had fallen, birthrates were low, and the GDP was halved.
 There was a sharp increase in economic inequality between 1988/1989 and 1993/1995, with the Gini ratio increasing by an average of 9 points for all former socialist countries.
 These problems led to a series of crises in the 1990s, which nearly led to the election of Yeltsin's Communist challenger, Gennady Zyuganov, in the 1996 presidential election.
 After the turn of the century, the economy of Russia has begun to improve greatly, due to major investments and business development and also due to high prices of natural resources.